English

 • Adhesion: Proper adhesion between the overmold and the substrate is critical to avoid delamination or weakening of the bond under stress or over time.

-• Thermal Compatibility: The overmolding material must withstand the heat from the overmolding process without degrading, and both materials should have compatible thermal expansion coefficients to ensure stability across varying temperatures.
+• Thermal Compatibility: The overmolding material must withstand the heat generated during the overmolding process without degrading, and both materials should have compatible thermal expansion coefficients to ensure stability across a range of temperatures.

 plastic-Vacuum-overmolding-supplier